 Composition and Role of Instructional Development Review Committee

-Committee members will be selected to represent all schools and divisions and will be appointed by the Director of the Center for Faculty Excellence.
-The committee will review proposals submitted to the IDF Committee and will make recommendations to the Director.
+Committee members will be selected to represent all schools and will be appointed by the Director of the Center for Faculty Excellence.
+The Committee will review proposals submitted to the IDF Committee and will make recommendations to the Director.

 Procedures for Submitting a Proposal

-• An original proposal should be submitted electronically to Laurie Wasik in the provost’s office at email@example.com.
-One printed copy with cover page containing signatures from the department chair and the dean/director must be submitted to the Office of the Provost by the published deadline (see below).
+• An original proposal should be submitted electronically to Laurie Wasik in the Center for Faculty Excellence at firstname.lastname@example.org.
+One printed copy with cover page containing signatures from the department chair and the dean/director must be submitted to the Center for Faculty Excellence by the published deadline (see below).
 When support for a workshop is requested, the printed announcement, brochure, or website link for it should be included in the proposal.

-• Proposals are due in the Office of the Provost by September 15 or November 15 for fall and spring implementation, February 15 for spring and summer implementation, and April 15 for summer and fall implantation.
+• Proposals are due in the Center for Faculty Excellence, 316 Gannett Center, by September 15 or November 15 for fall and spring implementation, February 15 for spring and summer implementation, and April 15 for summer and fall implantation.

 • Proposals that are complete, concise, clear, and comply with the specified format will be considered for funding.
+All proposed expenditures must be detailed and fully justified.
 At the Committee’s discretion, vague proposals will be returned to the author for clarification or will be refused.
-Faculty are encouraged to discuss ideas of drafts with Committee members beforehand.
+Faculty applicants are encouraged to discuss ideas of drafts with Committee members beforehand.

 • Department chairs/directors and/or deans should be consulted about the project before the proposal is finalized and submitted for review.